Plastic Extrusion Design

-Our knowledgeable and experienced technical sales team can offer you support and advice on your initial extrusion design or at any stage of your project.
+Our knowledgeable and experienced technical sales team at our East Grinstead factory can offer you support and advice on your initial extrusion design or at any stage of your project.
 We can advise on the suitability of thermoplastic material and different colours and finishes to help customers optimise their designs and achieve cost savings.

 To help customers achieve good quality plastic profiles we advise them to consider the following 10 design points.